anttiviljami/product-engineer-manifesto/README.md

-We concern ourselves with matters of design and quality in the technical, aesthetic, and business domains, taking an active part in each to shape the product and the team around it.
+We concern ourselves with matters of design and quality in the technical, aesthetic, and business domains, taking an active part in each to shape the product and empower others to do the same.

 We take immense professional pride in our products as a whole and refuse to limit ourselves to technical-only roles in our teams.